njg7716/csec769/notes.md

 ## Free-Space Path Loss
 - Attenuation of EM energy from the Tx to the Rx over the obstacle-free space (LOS channel)
-- The wider the propagation area, the less power will be recieved by a single antenna
+- The wider the propagation area, the less power will be received by a single antenna
 - Free-space path loss (sphere wavefront case)

 ## Signal Superposition - Concept
-- WHen two signals arrive (almost) at the same time, they superpose on each other
+- When two signals arrive (almost) at the same time, they superpose on each other
 	- We say the two signals interfere -- or collide
 	- The superposed (combined) signal may look very different than the individual ones
 - Its kind of like sound waves, they can combine to be stronger if they line up correctly but for the most part they collide and destroy each other